MayankKonduri/UniversityOfHouston_SCOPA_Lab/README.md

 ## References

-[1] Mang, A., Gholami, A., & Biros, G. (1996). *An inverse problem formulation for parameter estimation of a reaction-diffusion model for low-grade gliomas*.
+[1] Mang, A., Gholami, A., & Biros, G. (1996). *An inverse problem formulation for parameter estimation of a reaction–diffusion model for low-grade gliomas*.
 Journal of Mathematical Biology, 72(1), 409–433.

 ---